WASdev/ci.docker.websphere-traditional/base/README.md

 Dockerfile.profile:

 1. Uses the image created by Dockerfile.install as the base image
-2. Copies the server startup script to the image
-3. When the container is started the server is started
+2. When the container is started the server is started

 ## Building the IBM WebSphere Application Server Base traditional image